ninabarzh/broomstick/content/posts/vaping.md

 ## A guide for the perplexed European vaper

 For adults using vaping to quit smoking, navigating EU regulations requires the patience of a saint and the persistence of a telemarketer.
 Legal vapes can't exceed 20mg/ml nicotine - enough to take the edge off, not enough to make you start writing manifestos.
-Packaging must be child-resistant, because nothing says "mature adult choice" like needing pliers to open your nicotine fix.
+Packaging is to be child-resistant, because nothing says "mature adult choice" like needing pliers to open your nicotine fix.

 Environmental concerns?
 Disposable vapes are the plastic straws of nicotine delivery - millions discarded annually by people who'll then lecture you about recycling.
 France and Germany lead recycling efforts, because if there's one thing Europe loves more than bureaucracy, it's green bureaucracy.